mblydenburgh/postie/README.md

 - Deletion of imported collections and environments
 - Deletion of collection folders
 - File upload request bodies
-- Other Response Types not listed above (xml coming next!)
+- Other Response Types not listed above
+- Render XML responses in an interactive way similar to json
 - Pre-request scripts (in rust or js)
 - Cloud hosting of sqlite tables (very future if at all)